cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

 ## Implement your konnector

->For the purpose of this guide, let's consider we are in the case of a full HTML webpage, like the service given as an example in the template: http://books.toscrape.com
+> For the purpose of this guide, let's consider we are in the case of a full HTML webpage, like the service given as an example in the template: [books to scrape](http://books.toscrape.com).

-There are three steps for a konnector to save data to [Cozy Stack](https://github.com/cozy/cozy-stack):
+There are few steps for a konnector to save data to [Cozy Stack](https://github.com/cozy/cozy-stack):

 1. Authentication
 2. Scrap and/or request data
 3. Parse and format data
 4. Save data to cozy stack

-In a _client-side connector_ those steps are mainly done by the following three functions called by the [ContentScript.js](https://github.com/cozy/cozy-react-native/blob/master/connectors/connectorLibs/ContentScript.js) each and every time the konnector is triggered.
+In a _client-side connector_ those steps are mainly done by the following three functions called by the [ContentScript.js](https://github.com/cozy/cozy-flagship-app/blob/master/connectors/connectorLibs/ContentScript.js) each and every time the konnector is triggered.

 ```javascript
 /////////